lahsivjar/DataManager/README.md

   - Run the following commands from mysql to grant user javafp with required permission
     - "grant usage on *.* to javafp@localhost identified by 'javafp';"
     - "grant all privileges on erp.* to javafp@localhost;"

+After mysql has been set and running:

+  - Run ant
+  - A jar file is gnenerated.
+To use it type "java -jar <path to DataManager>/dist/lib/*.jar
+  - Default username "5050" password "user1"